dannguyen/journalism-syllabi/README.md

 <a href="http://dherzog.com/category/car-class/">Homepage</a> /
 <a href="http://dherzog.com/wp-content/uploads/2016/01/herzog_spring_2016_syllabus-1.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is largely a skills course with a heavy hands-on component.
+        This is largely a skills course with a heavy hands-on component.
 By successfully completing this course, you will be able to identify, obtain, evaluate, clean, analyze and visualize data.
-You will be expected to think like a journalist by evaluating data critically and applying what you learn to new...</em></p>
+You will be expected to think like a journalist by evaluating data critically and applying what you learn to new
+        </small></p>

         <p>Instructors: David Herzog</p>
     </td>
     <td>
-        University of Missouri
+        <small>University of Missouri</small>
     </td>
   </tr>